Mandred-Tech/Cyclops/README.md

 </p>

 ### About
 Our main aim for this bot was to run and integrate the quantized llm models locally instead of using an API.
-Moreover many functionalities like speech recognition has also been made to run locally.
+Moreover many functionalities like speech recognition is also being run locally.

 ### Features
 The following are the features that are available for this release:
 1) **Idleness Remainder -** By default after 30 minutes the bot will give a reminder to get up and stretch.
-2) **Emotion Detection -** By default after 2 hours the bot will analyze your emotions and check if you are drowsy and perform the necessary actions to wake you up.
+2) **Emotion Detection -** By default after 2 hours the bot will analyze your emotions and also check if you are drowsy and perform the necessary actions to wake you up.
 3) **User Presence -** By default after two minutes the bot will check if you are present in front of the computer.
 If user is not detected it will lock the system automatically.
 4) **News -** Scrapes the relevant websites and reads the headlines at the first boot each day.
 5) **Note Maker -** Create notes and read the previous notes.
-6) **Scheduler -** Creates and reminds you of you schedules like meetings or reminders.
+6) **Scheduler -** Creates and reminds you of your schedules like meetings or reminders.
 7) **Curent Time and Date reading**
 8) **Play Music -** Plays music based on four youtube playlists i.e classical, pop, techno and rock.
 9) **Camera -** Opens the custom camera and takes a picture either manually or by command.